ChrisMaunder/List-blocking-processes-in-SQL-server-2/README.md

 /*===================================================================

-Description:    Wrapper to sp_who2 to show only those processes that
+Description:    Show processes that are blocking.
-                are blocking.

                 Please see http://support.microsoft.com/kb/224453 for
                 more info on locking.